PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Characterizing the Distance Between Power Flow Circles for VSI

-In this subsection to derive the proposed VSI using determinant, first the power flow circles are computed locally at a bus using PMU voltage phasor measurements from its adjacent buses and these circles are then represented as square matrices to enable the determinant calculation.
-Second, the proposed VSI is derived by utilizing the properties of determinant inferred in Section~\ref{subsec:quant_dist_btwn_pf_circles}.
+In this subsection to derive the proposed VSI using determinant, {first at given a loading condition,} the power flow circles are computed locally at a bus using PMU voltage phasor measurements from its adjacent buses and these circles are then represented as square matrices to enable the determinant calculation.
+Second, we derive the proposed VSI by utilizing the properties of determinant inferred in Section~\ref{subsec:quant_dist_btwn_pf_circles}.